 Postmenopausal women who is experiencing a decrease in libido may be presented with the option of receiving testosterone supplementation.

-Regular check-ups and personalized care are crucial for maintaining women's reproductive health.
+Regular check-ups and personalised care are crucial for maintaining women's reproductive health.
 At Mediclinic, we offer expert support and tailored treatments to ensure every woman’s well-being.